 To illuminate the differences in chartering across states and cities, the report also provides case studies for New Orleans; Washington, D.C.; Detroit; New York; Los Angeles; Boston; and Denver.

 Love them or hate them, charter schools are going to continue to be a part of American public education.
 This report is designed to help inform smart thinking about both the current status and future directions of the charter school movement.
-Download “The State of the Charter School Movement” slide deck report here.
+Download “The State of the Charter School Movement” slide deck report here, or view it below.